Declared with Power

 A Sermon on Romans 1:1-4Read more

 As the West continues to turn its back on Christianity, Christians wonder what their response should be.
 What is the church’s answer to the powerful forces of unbelief?
-In this Easter sermon on Romans 1:1-4, Dr. Martyn Lloyd-Jones reminds Christians of the Son of God in power.
+In this Easter sermon on Romans 1:1–4 titled “Declared with Power,” Dr. Martyn Lloyd-Jones reminds Christians of the Son of God in power.
 How did the Son of God attain such power?
-If the incarnation is characterized by Christ’s humiliation, the resurrection of the Son of God is characterized by his power!
-But Dr. Lloyd-Jones warns that there is no power if we deny the literal bodily resurrection.
-As liberal Christianity reduces the resurrection to a “spiritual” resurrection by asserting His followers experienced Christ in a dream, vision or trance, Dr. Lloyd-Jones corrects such skepticism by pointing to the Apostolic preaching in the early church.
+If the incarnation is characterized by Christ’s humiliation, the resurrection of the Son of God is characterized by His power.
+But Dr. Lloyd-Jones warns that there is no power if one denies the literal bodily resurrection.
+As liberal Christianity reduces the resurrection to a “spiritual” resurrection by asserting His followers experienced Christ in a dream, vision or trance, Dr. Lloyd-Jones corrects such skepticism by pointing to the apostolic preaching in the early church.
 The apostles preached the fact of the resurrection.
 The resurrection, according to Paul, was an event where the Son of God was openly appointed in power.
 Without the fact of the resurrection, the story of Jesus Christ does not make sense.
 Without the fact of the resurrection, Christ’s death on the cross does not make sense.
 Listen as Dr. Lloyd-Jones proclaims God’s good news of salvation and warns of the Son of God who will come again in power.

 Additional Scripture Translations